-Washington's Telephone Consumer Protection Act, effective June 9, 2022, protects people from aggressive sales tactics and deceptive telemarketing practices by:
+Washington's telemarketing laws under the state's Telephone Consumer Protection Act protect people from aggressive sales tactics and deceptive telemarketing practices by:

-In addition, the law creates a private right of action.
-So, if you get telemarketing calls that violate this law, you may file a lawsuit against the telemarketer.
+If you get calls that violate Washington's telemarketing laws, you may file a lawsuit against the telemarketer.

-Washington's Telephone Consumer Protection Act governs the "unsolicited initiation of a telephone call…for the purpose of encouraging the person to purchase property, goods, or services or soliciting donations."
+Washington's Telephone Consumer Protection Act governs the "unsolicited initiation of a telephone call by a commercial or nonprofit company or organization to a person for the purpose of encouraging the person to purchase property, goods, or services, wrongfully obtaining anything of value, or soliciting donations of money, property, goods, or services."
 (Wash.
-Rev. Code § 80.36.390).
+Rev. Code § 80.36.390 (2024).)

 If a telemarketer has violated any of these requirements or restrictions, you can take one or more of the following actions.